orlevii/bazarr-rtl/README.md

 On AndroidTV, you have the option of selecting LibVLC as a player, but while the VLC Player app accurately showcases the subtitles, the LibVLC player on Jellyfin does not.

-bazarr's "Reverse RTL" feature exists, but it does not resolve all issues.
+Bazarr's "Reverse RTL" feature exists, but it does not resolve all issues.
 Consequently, I chose to create a customized post-processing script.

 It's worth noting that Jellyfin's WebOS player displays subtitles accurately.

 ## How to setup: